spikespaz/search-deflector/README.md

 * **Please remember to delete the old directory that contains files from previous versions if you are manually updating.**

-1. Go to the [releases page](https://github.com/spikespaz/search-deflector/releases) and download the installer executable.
+1. Go to the [releases page](https://github.com/spikespaz/search-deflector/releases) and download the installer executable named `SearchDeflector-Installer.exe`.
+   * Alternatively click [here](https://github.com/spikespaz/search-deflector/releases/download/0.2.0/SearchDeflector-Installer.exe) to download the installer
+   *(note that this may not be the most recent build because I may forget to update this link).*

 2. Run the installer executable.
    * I didn't sign the executable, so you will get a warning saying "Windows protected your PC".